majkinetor/au/README.md

 RepeatSleep   = 120                                #How much to sleep between repeats in seconds, by default 0 RepeatCount   = 2                                  #How many times to repeat on errors, by default 1
 ```

+**Note**: The repeat wont work if the package has its own ignore routine for the same error, because the package wont return an error in that case.

 ## Other functions